 Routine maintenance keeps horses tuned and responsive.
 Speed control works the same way.
 Any time your horse even thinks about hitting the gas without permission, go back and practice your transition exercise again.

-Reins, seat, legs, and relationship provide support to your horse.
-You are responsible to train your horse’s body as much as his brain.
-Be thoughtful about balance and always give your horse the benefit of your doubt.
+Reins, seat, legs, and relationship provide your horse with support and guidance.
+You have to train his brain and emotions as much as his body.
+Be thoughtful about balance, know what you ask, and always give your beloved horse the benefit of your doubt.